 She has extensive non-executive director experience.
 Appointments have included Government Office North East, Darlington Building Society, the British Chambers of Commerce, the North East Industrial Development Board and the Arts and Humanities Research Council, the last two being Ministerial appointments.

-Currently she is Chairman of the Board of the North East England Chamber of Commerce; a Board member of the British Chambers of Commerce, and a non-executive Director of North East Access to Finance.
+Currently she is Chair of the North East Local Enterprise Partnership and a non-executive Director of North East Access to Finance.

 Lucy has international experience as a former UK President of the Union Internationale des Avocats, and served as UK chair of the British-American Project, the think-tank and international network for Anglo-US business and cultural relations.